pretzelhammer/rust-blog/posts/rust-in-non-rust-servers.md

 And if we want to pass an array from a Wasm function to the host, the host first needs to provide the Wasm function an `i32` pointing to the memory address where the array should be written, and then when the Wasm function completes it returns an `i32` which represents the number of bytes that were written.

-However now we have a new problem: when the host writes to the Wasm module's memory, how can it ensure it doesn't overwrite memory that the Wasm module is using?
+However, now we have a new problem: when the host writes to the Wasm module's memory, how can it ensure it doesn't overwrite memory that the Wasm module is using?
 For the host to be able to safely write to memory, it must first ask the Wasm module to allocate space for it.

 Okay, now with all of that context out of the way we can finally look at this code and actually understand it: